 Montana is Failing its Constitutional Promise to Teach Native American History

-Categories: Indian Education
+Categories: Tribal Education

 Equal access to learning Native American heritage and culture in our education institutions is a racial justice issue — and we’re suing to make sure Montana follows through.